urban-plumber/urban-plumber.github.io/qanda/index.md

 > **Q:** What are the assumptions I should use for the **baseline**?

 **A:** Where parameters are not provided in the baseline case (e.g. building height), models should use their default values, or values which modellers believe represent a generic, or average urban surface.
 These default values will be used in all baseline cases in the multi-site stage.

 ---

+> **Q:** For models without explicit urban representation, what should "**impervious_area_fraction**" be?

+**A:** Use whatever land type the model would normally apply to urban land points in a typical regional simulation (some use bare soil, some use grassland etc.).
+In the "detailed" experiment, surface albedo could be altered to match more closely with "average_albedo_at_midday".

+---